-Carbohydrates are foods packed with energy.
-As our bodies digest and metabolize carbohydrates, sugars are released into the bloodstream and this blood sugar races to our cells providing energy so that we can think, walk, run and function.
-There’s another key factor here, Insulin.
+As our bodies digest and metabolize carbohydrates, sugars are released into the bloodstream and this blood sugar races to the cells in the brain, muscles, and every other tissue to provide energy so that we can think, walk, run and function.
+However, in order to do that, the cell requires insulin as the key that unlocks the cell membrane to allow the blood sugar in.

 How Insulin Works

 That means that their insulin doesn’t work quite so well.
-Maybe it’s a bit burned out from too much sugar over a lifetime or there’s an extra 30 or more pounds to supply with glucose.
-And sometimes, as in menopause, with time and age, insulin resistance increases.
-It’s kind of perfectly bad storm, with factors all working together to make it harder to lose weight.
+Maybe it’s a bit burned out from too much sugar over a lifetime or there are an extra 30 or more pounds to supply with glucose.
+And sometimes, as in menopause, with time and age, slight insulin resistance occurs.